lambtron/twilio-node-test/README.md

 Testing making multiple API calls to Twilio with NodeJS.

-To run, replace with your Twilio Account SID, Twilio Auth Token, Twilio phone number, and TwiML.
-Then:
+To run, replace with your Twilio Account SID, Twilio Auth Token, Twilio phone number, and TwiML in ./app.js.
+Then run the below on the command line:

-node app.js
+$ node app.js

 Then, in your browser, go to localhost:3000/test